-Article 11086 Veterinary Delegates
+Article 1106 Veterinary Delegates

-- VCs/VDs are responsible for ensuring that the Veterinary Regulations and any relevant Discipline regulations, are maintained during Events and must work in association with the GJ.
+- 1. VCs/VDs are responsible for ensuring that the Veterinary Regulations and any relevant Discipline regulations, are maintained during Events and must work in association with the GJ.
 VDs must be knowledgeable and experienced in the Discipline and the specific rules. - 2.
 VDs must fulfil the requirements for the appropriate OV Level, as set forth in Annex IX and the Education System for FEI Veterinarians. - 3.
 VCs/ VDs must be satisfied that the OC and VSM, have provided all facilities, including Pony Measuring facilities where applicable, to an adequate standard before the arrival of the Horses and throughout the Event.
 The VD must also reviewed with the VSM their emergency plan for the venue incidents. - 4.
-VDs must be:

-- a) in attendance at the Event the day before the first Horse Inspection until the end of the Period of the Event; and - b) available for consultation at any time before and during the Period of the Event. - 5.
+VDs must be: - a) in attendance at the Event the day before the first Horse Inspection until the end of the Period of the Event; and - b) available for consultation at any time before and during the Period of the Event. - 5.
 At least one VD must be on site at Field of Play during the entire period of the competition.
 The VD's whereabouts must be known to the VSM and the VD must be contactable by the VSM at all times and be available to attend the venue within at least 1 hour if there is no competition on the venue. - 6.
 VCs/ VDs must ensure they receive the names, contact information, FEI Veterinarian ID Card number and details of the Horses under each PTV's care.
 The FEI ID number for each veterinarian may be verified with the FEI Database in case of doubt.
 A meeting should be arranged with the PTVs, ideally before the start of the Event.
-Contact must be maintained by the VC/ VD with TVs and all PTVs throughout the Event. - Permitted Equine Therapists must notify the VC/ VD of their presence, any treatments to be performed before treating any Horse(s) during an Event-and the name of the FEI PTV under whose supervision they are working.
+Contact must be maintained by the VC/ VD with TVs and all PTVs throughout the Event. - 7.
+Permitted Equine Therapists must notify the VC/ VD of their presence, any treatments to be performed before treating any Horse(s) during an Event.
 A list of Permitted Equine Therapists registering with the VC/ VD must be available for stewarding purposes. - 8.
-VCs/ VDs are responsible for taking all necessary measures for the prevention and control of infectious transmissible diseases during Events, as described in Chapter III. - 9.
-VCs/ VDs must report any veterinary matter that is unacceptable, or of concern, to the GJ, with appropriate recommendations, and where relevant, the appropriate sanctions; these must then be reported in the Veterinary Report submitted at the conclusion of the Event. - 10.
-Any veterinary treatment(s) or medication to be administered to a Horse at any time during the_Event (in an FEI stewarded compound, even if prior to the start of the Event } must be in accordance with these VRs. - 11.10.
+VCs/ VDs are responsible for taking all necessary measures for the prevention and control of infectious transmissible diseases during Events, as described in Chapter III. - VCs/ VDs must report any veterinary matter that is unacceptable, or of concern, to the GJ, with appropriate recommendations, and where relevant, the appropriate sanctions; these must then be reported in the Veterinary Report submitted at the conclusion of the Event. - 10.
 In the case of a severely injured Horse requiring euthanasia and to prevent undue suffering to the Horse, the PR and/or Owner or their designee should be contacted if possible to provide authorisation.
-If the PR or Owner is not available to give approval, the VC/ VD, after a second veterinary opinion has been provided where possible or in cases of doubt, may proceed in accordance with these VRs in the interest of the Horse.
+If the PR or Owner is not available to give approval, the VC/ VD, after a second veterinary opinion has been provided where possible or in cases of doubt, may proceed in accordance with these VRs in the interest of the Horse. - 11.

-12.11.
 VCs/ VDs must carry out the following duties in relation to EADCM sampling:

-- a) provide FEI approved sampling kits to Events where samples may need to be collected in the absence of a Testing Veterinarian - b) advise the President of the GJ on the selection of Horses for sampling in association with the Testing Veterinarian; - c) carry out sampling, where required, in the absence of a Testing Veterinarian and dispatch the samples to an FEI approved laboratory. - 13.
-VDs may be requested by the FEI Veterinary Department to act as Measuring Veterinarians in exceptional circumstances.
+- a) provide FEI approved sampling kits to Events where samples may need to be collected in the absence of a Testing Veterinarian - b) advise the President of the GJ on the selection of Horses for sampling in association with the Testing Veterinarian; - c) carry out sampling, where required, in the absence of a Testing Veterinarian and dispatch the samples to an FEI approved laboratory.

-Article 11097 Additional Veterinary Delegates
+Article 1107 Additional Veterinary Delegates